Spiders can live everywhere from piles of wood outside of your house to the attic or crawlspace in your home.

 Common Florida Spiders

 Brown recluse spiders are venomous spiders and you should stay away from them.

 This spider is first on our list because it is a poisonous spider that can cause serious harm to humans and animals.
 The feature that makes this one of the scariest poisonous spiders is its venom.
 Like most spiders, the brown recluse is not aggressive species until it’s touched.
 Most bites happen if you happen to roll over the spider or touch it when you are moving something.
 Brown recluse spiders have very small fangs and cannot bite through clothing.
 The brown recluse can be identified by its dark violin-shaped mark on its back, with the neck of the violin pointing toward the rear.

 The huntsman spider is found often on bananas, which has earned its nickname the banana spider.
-This species is on the list of common Florida spiders since they thrive off warm environments.
+This species is on the list of since they thrive in warm environments.